 Muscle Disorders in Dogs

 Myopathies are diseases that primarily cause damage to muscles or muscle tissues.
-They may be present at birth or occur due to nutritional imbalances, injury, or ingestion of a poisonous substance.
-Myositides are diseases that produce a mainly inflammatory reaction in muscle.
-Common causes include infections, parasitic diseases, and immune--mediated conditions.
+They may be present at birth or occur due to nutritional imbalances, injury, metabolic disturbances, cancer, or ingestion of a poisonous substance.
+Myositisrefers to an inflammatory reaction in muscle.
+Common causes include infections, parasitic diseases, and immune-mediated conditions.

-Type II muscle fiber deficiency is a muscle disease of unknown cause that is present at birth in some Labrador Retrievers.
+Labrador retriever myopathy is a muscle disease of unknown cause that is present at birth in some Labrador Retrievers.
 The condition appears to be inherited and has been known to occur in both yellow and black Labradors.
 Signs become noticeable at less than 5 months of age and include wasting away of muscle, stunted growth, and weakness.
 These signs progressively worsen until the animal reaches maturity (between 6 and 12 months), when they stabilize.
 Animals may have a normal life span.
 A definite diagnosis usually requires a urine test, muscle biopsy, and electromyography.
-There is no effective treatment.
+There is no effective treatment, but warm housing and supplementation with L-carnitine may improve the comfort of affected dogs.

 Fibrotic myopathy is an uncommon progressive disorder that leads to degeneration of the thigh muscles.
-The cause is not known, but German Shepherds appear to be predisposed to developing the condition.
+The cause is not known.
 Affected muscles are characterized by a permanent, abnormal tightening.
 Normal tissues are replaced by thick connective tissue.
 Other signs include lameness without pain.
 Surgery is only sometimes helpful.
 The outlook for recovery is guarded because signs can recur.

 Myositis ossificans is a muscle disorder in which noncancerous bony deposits appear in the muscles and connective tissue.
 The cause is unknown.
 The disorder frequently affects tissues near the hip joint in Doberman Pinschers.
 It may be related to a bleeding disorder (von Willebrand’s disease) in these dogs.
 Surgical removal of the bony mass is usually helpful.

 Polymyositis is an inflammatory muscle disorder in adult dogs that affects the entire body.
-It may be associated with immune-mediated disorders such as lupus erythematosus or myasthenia gravis.
+It may be associated with immune-mediated disorders, such as lupus erythematosus or myasthenia gravis.
 The condition can have a sudden onset, or it may be recurring and progressive.
 Signs include depression, lack of energy, weakness, weight loss, lameness, muscle tenderness or pain, and wasting away of muscle.
+Blood tests, electromyography, and muscle biopsies are used to diagnose the condition.
 Corticosteroids are generally recommended for treatment; however, other drugs that suppress the immune system may also be used.
 The outlook for recovery is favorable, although signs sometimes reappear.

 Malignant hyperthermia is a disorder of skeletal muscle usually brought on by certain types of inhaled anesthesia and stress.
 It is characterized by an abnormal increase in metabolic rate.
 Although the condition is most common in pigs, it is also known to occur in some heavily muscled dogs (particularly Greyhounds).